-To accommodate working professionals, the SCFE program offers courses that meet on weekday evenings at DePaul's Lincoln Park campus, online or a hybrid online/on-campus format.
+To accommodate working professionals, the SCFE program core courses meet on weekday evenings at DePaul's Lincoln Park campus.
+Elective courses required as part of the program are available online or in a hybrid online/on-campus format.
 In addition, the program's schedule is flexible, allowing students to attend full-time or part-time as their professional and personal schedules allow.

 The SCFE master's degree program includes 48 quarter hours of coursework that is comprised of both a set of core courses in Social and Cultural Foundations in Education and Research Inquiry and a set of electives that students select in consultation with program faculty.
 Students have the option to create a concentration in Education, Technology and Society in direct consultation with their faculty advisor.